akka/akka/akka-docs/src/main/paradox/testing.md

 ## CallingThreadDispatcher

+The `CallingThreadDispatcher` runs invocations on the current thread only.
+This dispatcher does not create any new threads.

 It is possible to use the `CallingThreadDispatcher` in unit testing, as described above, but originally it was conceived in order to allow contiguous stack traces to be generated in case of an error.
 As this special dispatcher